 Hemlock woolly adelgid (Adelges tsugae) is a tree-killing insect that was accidentally introduced to eastern North America.
-It is a threat to Wisconsin’s eastern hemlocks in Wisconsin if it arrives here.
+It can become a threat to Wisconsin’s eastern hemlocks if it arrives here.
 Learn where this pest is now, what it looks like and how to prevent its spread into Wisconsin.
 More information is also available on the Wisconsin DNR's Hemlock Wolly Adelgid fact sheet.

 A pest of hemlock trees, hemlock woolly adelgid (HWA) is native to the Asian continent.
 HWA has not yet been found in Wisconsin, but has become well-established in several counties in western Michigan.
 HWA currently ranges from northern Alabama/Georgia to southern Maine and from northern California to southeastern Alaska.

 In Asia, hemlock woolly adelgid does not cause much damage to native hemlocks, even when adelgid populations are high.
 Asian hemlock trees have developed natural resistance over time, and there are natural enemies in place that help regulate HWA populations.

-There is some evidence to suggest that HWA has been in western North America long enough for western hemlock tree species to become resistant to the insect.
+There is some evidence to suggest that HWA has been in western North America long enough for western hemlock tree species to develop resistance to the insect.
 Eastern hemlock trees do not have this resistance and are highly susceptible to HWA.

 View a map showing areas where hemlock woolly adelgid is regulated.

 How hemlock woolly adelgid spreads

 At present, hemlock woolly adelgid is established in only part of eastern hemlock's range in North America.
 On average, the insect spreads about 15-20 miles per year, the result of dispersal by wind, people, birds and other animals.
 HWA survives very cold temperatures in its native range.
 However, HWA spread and population buildup appear to be slower in colder parts of the northeastern U.S.